jkeresman01/tmux-switch.nvim/README.md

 ## Installation :star: <a name="installation"></a> ##
  * Make sure you have Neovim v0.9.0 or greater. :exclamation:
  * Dependecies: nui && telescope && plenary (telescope dep)
+   + can be used without telescope, when the config option `not_use_telescope` is set to true.
+Then `vim.ui.select` is used.
  * Install using you plugin manager